9uant-brain/RAT2-Custom-Build/README.md

 This is the 9V input section, from which the rest of the circuit receives power.
 The diode conducts only when the polarity is reversed.
 When that happens, all current flows through a 100-ohm resistor, which acts as a fuse.
 This happens because, for reverse current, the resistance on that path is significantly lower.
 The 100uF capacitor is for 9V stabilization, while the two 100k resistors form a voltage divider that converts the 9V supply to 4.5V.
 The 1uF capacitor then stabilizes the voltage from this voltage divider.

 ### Clipping (gain) section
 This is core section.
 The circuit uses an LM308 to form a non-inverting amplifier, for amplifying raw guitar signal.
 At the op-amp's output, there's a back-to-back diode clipping circuit.
-Signals exceeding the diodes' forward voltage are shunted to ground, which clips the upper part of the waveform.
+Signals exceeding the diodes' forward voltage are shunted to ground, which limits both positive and negative peaks.
 This is the principle behind the characteristic "chugging" sound of electric guitars.
 So, changing diodes is a common modification for distortion and overdrive pedals among guitarists.

 ### Tone, output section
 Following the back-to-back clipping stage, you'll find the tone knob (potentiometer).
 This component adjusts the resistance (R) in an RC filter to control the high frequencies of the output signal.
-After this, a JFET (5458) acts as a source follower, serving to adequately boost the signal's strength.
+After this, a JFET (5458) acts as a  source follower as a buffer (current gain, low output Z — not voltage gain).

 ### LED Control section
 You might know this circuit as 'The Millennium Bypass.'
 Usually, you'd need a 3PDT switch for a true bypass with an LED indicator control.
 But back in the day, 3PDT switches were hard to find.
 That's why pedals like the RAT used this bypass method.
 Normally, a 2PDT switch only gives you true bypass.
 However, by adding a JFET, this design also lets you control the LED's on/off state.